leiwang758/ReactNotebook/README.md

 ## Usage

-Mouse over the top or bottom of each editor to add a new cell, click on the editor to start write your drafts!
+Mouse over the top or bottom of each editor to add a new cell, click on the editor to start writing your drafts!